mganta/azure-spark-log-analysis/README.md

-**Analyzing Databricks spark logs on Azure**
+## **Analyzing Databricks spark logs on Azure**

 Analyzing spark logs on Azure Databricks can be challanging especially when we have more than one cluster and different pipelines and/or stages of pipelines run on different clusters.
 This is an attempt to centralize the logs to a time-series explorer for faster analysis.
-The current setup wants a fixed location and tails the log files from both driver and executor.
+The current setup only looks for a fixed location and tails the log files from both driver and executor (It could be made more generic)

+### Components:

+		1. Azure Databricks
+		2. Azure Blob Storage
+		3. Azure VM
+		4. Log stash
+		5. Fuse Blob
+		6. Azure Data Explorer (Kusto)

-Here are the steps involved:
+### Here are the steps involved:

 1. Mount a blob container to databricks workspace.
 Make sure that both are in the same Azure region